 As a parent, you will be as involved as you are at home.
 That does not change.
 Reading a book, helping when getting dressed and washed or eating together.
 All those daily activities simply continue in our hospital.
 Whether your child is admitted to our ward for just a day or for a longer period, we will do everything to make it as easy and comfortable as possible for your child and you.
 We do so by offering child-friendly facilities and by providing the best nursing and medical care.
 Reporting, both orally and in writing, takes place in Dutch.
 In addition, our employees speak Papiamento, English and Spanish.

 Furthermore, we endeavor to make sure that the experience of your child is as little traumatic as possible.
 The activities center is an important element, where they can play and just forget for a while that they are in a hospital.
-The clown doctors visit twice a week.
+The clown doctors visit once a week.
 By now, they have become an important element of your child’s stay in the hospital.

 To make their time in the hospital as enjoyable as possible we try to celebrate all children’s activities such as Carnival, Easter, Children’s Day, Saint Nicholas Day, Christmas and many more, which they have to miss at home because of their hospitalization.